-I consider myself as enterprise AI transformation executive and thought leader in advanced analytics/data science combined with extensive experience in behavioral economics/change management.
-During my career, I got the opportunity to lead the development and implementation of innovative analytics solutions to solve complex problems for a variety of industries and global fortune 500 companies in USA, Europe and Asia.
+I consider myself as AI transformation executive and thought leader in advanced analytics.
+During my career, I got the opportunity to lead the development and implementation of numerous innovative analytics solutions solving complex problems for a variety of industries and global Fortune 500 companies in USA, Europe and Asia.
 I was able to provide exceptional business value by out-of-the box thinking and delivering solutions facilitating unique business opportunities with actionable decision support augmentation.

-I hold a PhD in behavioral economics and have been a researcher and lecturer in business and especially consumer psychology at several highly ranked universities in Australia, Asia & Europe.
+I hold a PhD in economics and have been a researcher and docent in economics and especially consumer psychology at several highly ranked universities in Australia, Asia & Europe.
 I am specialized in motivational psychology and behavioral change, driving change management initiatives across the enterprise value chain and implementing sustainable analytics solutions to augment/automatize business processes.

 Here are some of my most recent positions as AI specialist, consultant and academic researcher: